graalvm/graal-languages-demos/graalpy/graalpy-markitdown-guide/README.md

 ## 3. Writing the application

-We will use Maven to run a JavaFX example application that integrates MarkitDown using GraalPy.
+We will use Maven to run a simple Java application that integrates `MarkitDown` using `GraalPy`.

 ### 3.1 Dependency configuration

-Add the required dependencies for GraalPy in the dependency section of the POM build script.
+Add the required dependencies for `GraalPy` in the dependency section of the POM build script.

 `pom.xml`